Tincture (heraldry): Frequency and national variants

-List
+Tinctures

 The colours and patterns of the heraldic palette are divided into three groups, usually known as metals, colours, and furs.

 Metals

 The metals are or and argent, representing gold and silver respectively, although in practice they are often depicted as yellow and white.

 Or (Ger.
 Gelb, Gold, or golden) derives its name from the Latin aurum, "gold".
 It may be depicted using either yellow or metallic gold, at the artist's discretion; "yellow" has no separate existence in heraldry, and is never used to represent any tincture other than or.

 Argent (Ger.
 Weiß, Weiss, Silber, or silbern) is similarly derived from the Latin argentum, "silver".
 Although sometimes depicted as metallic silver or faint grey, it is more often represented by white, in part because of the tendency for silver paint to oxidize and darken over time, and in part because of the pleasing effect of white against a contrasting colour.
-Notwithstanding the widespread use of white for argent, some heraldic authorities have suggested the existence of white as a distinct heraldic colour.
+Notwithstanding the widespread use of white for argent, the heraldist Arthur Charles Fox-Davies suggested the existence of white as a distinct heraldic colour.

+Other metals

+Very rarely, other metals are distinguished, as copper in Cypriot and Canadian heraldry and buff (from buff leather) in American military heraldry.